Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Locally primitive groups of tree automorphisms

 \begin{prop} Let $T$ be a locally finite tree and $G \leq \Aut(T)$ be a closed edge-transitive subgroup which is locally quasi-primitive.
 If $G$ is topologically simple, then $\lnorm(G)^G = \{0, \infty\}$. \end{prop}

 \begin{proof}

-Let $\alpha \in \lnorm(G)^G \setminus \{0\}$ be a non-zero fixed point of $G$ in the structure lattice.
+Let $\alpha \in \lnorm(G)^G \smallsetminus \{0\}$ be a non-zero fixed point of $G$ in the structure lattice.
 Let $e$ be an edge of $T$.
-By \cite[{Lemma~\ref{Part1-profcomm}}]{CRW-Part1}, the open compact subgroup $G_e$ contains a closed normal subgroup $L$ which is a representative of $\alpha$.
-Since $G$ acts properly and cocompactly on a tree, it is compactly presented.
-Therefore, Proposition~\ref{prop:U/L:bis} ensures that the quotient $G_e / L$ is a finitely generated, finite-by-abelian, profinite group.
+By Lemma~\ref{profcomm}, the compact open subgroup $G_e$ contains a closed normal subgroup $L$ which is a representative of $\alpha$.
+Since $G$ acts properly and cocompactly on a tree, it is compactly presented by \cite[Corollary~8.A.9]{CornulierHarpe}.
+Therefore, the last assertion of Proposition~\ref{prop:compression_factoring} ensures that the quotient $G_e / L$ is a topologically finitely generated, finite-by-abelian, profinite group.
 In particular it has a unique maximal finite subgroup.
-Let $K$ denote the preimage in $U$ of the maximal finite subgroup of $G_e/L$.
+Let $K$ denote the preimage in $G_e$ of the maximal finite subgroup of $G_e/L$.
 Thus $K$ is a closed normal subgroup of $G_e$ representing $\alpha$, and $G_e/K$ is torsion-free.
 Moreover it follows from the construction that $K$ is the unique maximal closed subgroup of $G_e$ representing $\alpha$.